Nerogar/OneTrainer/README.md

 - **EMA**: Train you own EMA model.
 Optionally keep EMA weights in CPU memory to reduce VRAM usage.
 - **Aspect Ratio Bucketing**: Automatically train on multiple aspect ratios at a time.
 Just select the target resolutions, buckets are created automatically.
-- **Dataset Tooling**: Automatically caption your dataset, or create masks for masked training.
+- **Dataset Tooling**: Automatically caption your dataset using BLIP and BLIP2, or create masks for masked training.
 - **Model Tooling**: convert between different model formats from a simple UI.

 A more detailed list can be found [here](docs/ThingsToAdd.md).